Yale-Medicaid/Documentation/docs/tmsis/tmsis_code_collab.md

 git commit -am "some commit message"
 ```

-> ⚠️ Remember to check the files being added and information being committed to ensure no sensitive information is pushed to the remote.
+!!! warning "Check before you commit"

->
+	Remember to check the files being added and information being committed to ensure no sensitive information is pushed to the remote.

-> - If using `-a` when committing, take the time to ensure you know exactly which files have changed as this commits `all` modifications.
+	  - If using `-a` when committing, take the time to ensure you know exactly which files have changed as this commits `all` modifications.
-> - I recommend against using a command like `git add -A` to add new files to tracking.
+	  - I recommend against using a command like `git add -A` to add new files to tracking.
 Better to explicitly `git add file_name` as an added layer of security. (the .gitignore is a backstop...)

 Finally, committed changes can be pushed to the remote: